isabellarmonteiro/Bangladesh/docs/02_rice.md

 Share of area cultivated with the top 10 varieties for the whole (the only ones that cover more than 1% of plots) during the Boro Season:
 <iframe src="total_major.html" height="500" width="500"> Rice </iframe>

 The graph above indicates that while some varieties might be insignificant for the country, they are very important in a few districts of the BIHS.
-This is either because the country is heterogeneous, or because the BIHS is only representative at the national level or at the division level (7 divisions).
+This is either because the country is heterogeneous, or because the BIHS is only representative at the national level and at the division level (7 divisions).